Noor-Kaur/Automation/README.md

 This project adds a moderator to all existing contests in your hackerrank account.
 This can be a repetivite and time consuming task thus we use automation to make it simple and easy.

 I have created this project using JavaScript libraries.
-Libraries used - puppeteer
+Libraries used - puppeteer,
-                 minimist
+                 minimist,
                  file sytem